theothercompany/theothertodolist/README.md

 To get started:

-* Create two databases in Mysql and provide (theothertodolist and theothertodolisttest), tables would be automatically created
+* Create two databases in Mysql (theothertodolist and theothertodolisttest), tables would be automatically created
 * Create 2 properties files below (in /opt/j2ee/theothercompany/settings)

 ####theothertodolist-config.properties